uweplonus/spotbugs-examples/src/site/markdown/index.md

-# FindBugs Examples
+# SpotBugs Examples

-This project contains examples for the bug detector FindBugs.
+This project contains examples for the bug detector SpotBugs.

 For each category there is a page explaining the bugs in detail: